 Let’s look at a good method for building curved walls curved-face cabinets.
 A while back, as I was waiting in the reception lobby of a major American corporation, I had the chance to admire the curved reception desk and other oak furniture in the room.
 However, when I examined the reception desk more closely, I could see facets in the oak veneer instead of a nice, smooth curve.
 I immediately realized that the cabinet builders had sawn closely spaced saw kerfs in the back of the panel so they could bend it to shape.
 I thought there must be a better way.
 Continue reading →

 Cover Photos: Our special issue on building features practical and simple techniques.

 For this issue we’ve dug through our Epoxyworks archive to put together a selection of all building articles.
 There are two reasons for doing this.
-For the last couple of months, we have been redesigning the PRO-SET Epoxy product line.
-This has taken an incredible amount of work by most everyone at Gougeon Brothers. especially those who write and produce Epoxyworks.
-In addition, since the beginning of the year, the chemists, lab technicians, and technical staff, who are the main writers of our articles, have been moving into their brand new quarters.
+For the last couple of months, we have been redesigning the PRO-SET® Epoxy product line.
+This has taken an incredible amount of work by almost everyone at Gougeon Brothers, especially those who write and produce Epoxyworks.
+In addition, since the beginning of the year, the chemists, lab technicians, and technical staff—the main writers of our articles—have been moving into their brand new quarters.
 Continue reading →